Mud (2012 film): Development

+Filming

 Nichols started shooting Mud in his home state of Arkansas on September 26, 2011.
 Filming took eight weeks and concluded on November 19.
 He filmed in Southeast Arkansas; locations included Dumas (in the Arkansas Delta Lowlands area), De Witt, Lake Village (near the Mississippi River), Crocketts Bluff (on the White River), and Stuttgart.
 The island in the film was located in the Mississippi River outside the city of Eudora.
 The cast and crew numbered over 100 people, around half of whom were Arkansas residents.
 Over 400 locals were also involved as extras.
 According to the state government's Economic Development Commission, "Mud is the largest production ever to be filmed in the state."
 Nichols said about filming in parts of Southeast Arkansas, "These places and people have such a particular accent and culture, and they're quickly getting homogenized.
 I wanted to capture a snapshot of a place that probably won't be there forever."

 Muds cinematographer Adam Stone used a Steadicam for filming.
 Stone, who was also a cinematographer for Nichols's previous films Shotgun Stories and Take Shelter, said, "If you look at Shotgun Stories, the camera is fairly moored.
 With Take Shelter, we had a lot more dolly work.
 In Mud, the camera never really sits still.
 The locations were either super-remote or really small and cramped, so the Steadicam was the only thing that could get in there."
 The film was shot on Kodak VISION3 35 mm film stocks in the anamorphic format with Panavision G-Series lenses.

+Matthew McConaughey prepared for his role by immersing himself on the remote Arkansas river island set, drawing from local dialects and real-life drifter stories to inhabit the character's eccentric, fugitive persona.

 Release

 Mud premiered on May 26, 2012, at the 2012 Cannes Film Festival, where it had a competition slot for the festival's prizes including the Palme d'Or.
+The screening reportedly earned an 18-minute standing ovation from the audience.
 Reuters reported that the film "[earned] warm applause at a press screening".
 Varietys film critics Justin Chang and Peter Debruge considered Mud one of their favorites of the film festival.
 Debruge said the film was reminiscent of the novel Huckleberry Finn: "It so elegantly addresses what masculinity and family really mean in the heartland."
 He said the Mississippi River in Mud was "a mythic backdrop... in which old values struggle against stronger modern forces in the world".

 After its Cannes premiere, no distributor immediately purchased rights to release the film in the United States.
 By August 2012, Lionsgate and Roadside Attractions acquired rights to distribute Mud in the United States.
 In January 2013, Mud screened at the 2013 Sundance Film Festival, and the Austin American-Statesman reported, "His modern take on Mark Twain played to an enthusiastic sold-out crowd of more than 500 people."